RyanXinOne/hand-virtual-whiteboard/README.md

 <div align="center"><img src="preview/app.png" /></div>

 A hand-controlled virtual whiteboard app allows users to operate tools like pen, eraser, page drag, and other actions through hand gestures captured by a laptop camera in real-time.
 Users can draw on the whiteboard by moving their fingers before the camera, which acts as a source of control for the pencil or cursor on the screen.
-The app's backend utilizes machine learning techniques, such as the YOLO object detection method and VGG network, which runs in real-time for hand detection and fingertip localisation.
+The app's backend utilizes machine learning techniques, such as the [YOLO](https://github.com/eriklindernoren/PyTorch-YOLOv3) object detection method and VGG network both trained from [HaGRID](https://github.com/hukenovs/hagrid) dataset, which runs in real-time for hand detection and fingertip localisation.

 ## Running Application